One of the reasons I pick up a book is to feel inspired and live life to the fullest.

 The Brothers Karamazov is one of the best pieces of classic Russian literature you can read.
 That said, it’s actually a lot more readable than you might think.
 And it’s a really transformative book that can change the way you live your life.

 On Reddit, JoNightshade shared that after reading The Brothers Karamazov, “[I] realized I was an Ivan, and I wanted to be Alyosha.
 Ditched grad school and went to China for a year to teach and become a part of the Real World.”

-11. The Tao of Pooh by Benjamin Hoff
+The Tao of Pooh by Benjamin Hoff

 The Tao of Pooh is a soothing philosophical guide to living well.
-It’s a book that teaches Taoism through Winnie the Pooh, gently guiding you to a whole new realm of thinking (or perhaps non-thinking).
+It’s a book that teaches Taoism through Winnie the Pooh, gently inspiring and guiding you to a whole new realm of thinking (or perhaps non-thinking).

 You Are a Badass: How to Stop Doubting Your Greatness and Start Living an Awesome Life by Jen Sincero

 I needed to read this book at the start of my twenties.
-Sure, it’s got a really cheesy title, but You Are a Badass gave me the push I needed to shake up my life (in my case, leaving a job that made me feel like crap and starting my own business).
+Sure, it’s got a really cheesy title, but You Are a Badass gave me the push I needed to shake up my life (in my case, leaving a job that made me feel like rubbish and starting my own business).

 I needed to hear that so much was in my power to change and that things could be different.
 I wasn’t stuck.
 I could dream up different directions for my life and work and actually make them happen.

 Read this to overcome your self-doubt and remind yourself that you are capable of so much.